mlhartme/stool/client/documentation.md

 #### Stool Server Configuration

-The following environment variables can be used to configure Stool server in `$SC_HOME/server/server.yaml`.
+The following environment variables can be used to configure Stool server:

 * **ADMIN**
   Email of the person to receive validation failures and exception mails.
 Empty to disable these emails.